Updated March 2022

-Our Health and Wellness policy is in accordance with the Child Care Guidelines for Commicable Disease Prevention from Vancouver Coastal Health, BCCDC and WorksafeBC.
-There will be very strict adherence to this policy.
+Our Health and Wellness policy is in accordance with the Child Care Guidelines for Communicable Disease Prevention from Vancouver Coastal Health, BCCDC and WorksafeBC.
+We appreciate every families effort to adhere to our Health and Wellness Policy.

 • wet or dry cough